GaoLabXDU/HyperloopFinder/README.md

 ## Required Package

 HyperloopFinder could be installed in a linux-like system.
 The HyperloopFinder requires the following dependencies.
 We recommend using [Anaconda python distribution](https://www.anaconda.com/what-is-anaconda/) to install the below python packages.
+Generally, the first six dependencies are directly supported in the default Anaconda distribution.

-1. Python (tested on 3.6.13)
+1. Python (tested on 3.12.+)
-2. numpy (tested on 1.18.1)
+2. numpy (tested on 1.26.+)
-3. pandas (tested on 1.1.5)
+3. pandas (tested on 2.2.+)
-4. matplotlib (tested on 3.1.1)
+4. matplotlib (tested on 3.8.+)
-5. networkx (tested on 2.4)
+5. networkx (tested on 3.2.+)
-6. scipy (tested on 1.5.2)
+6. scipy (tested on 1.12.+)
-7. fithic (tested on 2.0.7)
+7. fithic (tested on 2.0.+) （For detailed installation steps, please refer to: [https://github.com/ay-lab/fithic](https://borgelt.net/fpgrowth.html)）

-HyperloopFinder also require fpgrowth, please download it from https://borgelt.net/fpgrowth.html and put it in HyperloopFinder/utils directory.

 ## Installation